How To Remove Water From Diesel Fuel

 • ISO-Heet Water Remover & Fuel Line Antifreeze

 These don’t remove water, per se.
-The additives are often purified isopropanol (also known as isopropyl alcohol or rubbing alcohol).
-Other chemicals are added for further benefits.
+The additives are often refined isopropanol (also known as isopropyl alcohol or rubbing alcohol).
+Other chemicals are added for additional benefits.

 Isopropanol is a hydrocarbon chain with three carbon atoms.
-It bonds with the water (H2O), holding the molecules within its structure.
+It bonds with the water (H2O), capturing the molecules within its arrangement.

 The water can now pass through the engine as part of the isopropanol.
 The water doesn’t turn into diesel (now there’s a trick that would be worth seeing!) – but it’s now part of a flammable liquid.

-The isopropyl alcohol hydrocarbon isn’t exactly perfect for your engine, but it’s much better than water.
+The isopropyl alcohol hydrocarbon isn’t exactly ideal for your engine, but it’s much superior to water.
 Since it’s the same type of hydrocarbon as diesel, it mixes in with your fuel.

 After pouring in the isopropanol additive, wait for a few hours.
 It sinks to the bottom of the tank and chemically bonds with any water.